dim13/gone/README.md

 For _xmonad_ Window Manager _EwmhDesktop_ extension is required.

-_xscreensaver_ seems to ignore MIT-SCREEN-SAVER extention.
+_xscreensaver_ seems to ignore MIT-SCREEN-SAVER extension.
 Thus you have to either use xidle/xlock instead and/or activate X11 ScreenSaver

     xset s 600